dwyl/mvp/BUILDIT.md

 # 7. Create `LiveView` Functions

-_Finally_ we have all the "backend" functions we're going to need.
+_Finally_ we have all the "CRUD" functions we're going to need we can focus on the `LiveView` code that will be the actual UI/UX!

 ## 7.1 Write `LiveView` Tests